Posts: 36,980

 (10-14-2019, 08:34 PM)lrrps21 Wrote: My nephews played cowboys & mooooslims on recess.
 I doubt they'd be allowed to play the same these days.

-In 1979 I knew kids who brought knives, bb guns and sling shots to school.
-The freshman school had a gun club.
-The teachers and coaches were WWII, Korean and Vietnam Vets.
-Today, the male teachers are pu$$ies who have never been in a schoolyard fight let alone combat.
 One more...... my Dad and his friends used to take the bus to high school (in 1945-1947).
 They sometimes planned to go rabbit hunting after school, so they would bring their rifles and ammo on the bus, leave them on the bus during the day, then after school the school bus driver would drop them off at their favorite hunting spot after school.

 "Don't, I say don't bother me dog, can't ya see I'm thinkin'?"
 Foghorn Leghorn

-In 1979 I knew kids who brought knives, bb guns and sling shots to school.
-The freshman school had a gun club.
-The teachers and coaches were WWII, Korean and Vietnam Vets.
-Today, the male teachers are pu$$ies who have never been in a schoolyard fight let alone combat.
 From the time I was in cub scouts until I graduated from high school I always carried a pocket knife.
 And Iâ€m guessing most of the boys did then.
 Never got in trouble and no one ever got stabbed.
-The only restriction is that you couldnâ€t carry a switch blade or a blade longer than 4â€.Â
+The only restriction is that you couldnâ€t carry a switch blade or a blade longer than 4”.

 Fast forward to my sonâ€s experience in school 35 years later, a kid got suspended for carrying a fingernail clippers.